 California Family Rights Act

 The California Family Rights Act (CFRA) provides up to 12 weeks of unpaid leave to eligible employees to bond with a new child or to care for themselves or a family member with a serious health condition.
-Employees who have worked for their employer for at least 1,250 hours and at least 12 months, and work for an employer with at least 50 employees in a 75-mile radius, are eligible to utilize CFRA leave, provided they have a qualifying reason.
+Employees who have worked for their employer for at least 1,250 hours and at least 12 months, and work for an employer with at least 5 employees, are eligible to utilize CFRA leave, provided they have a qualifying reason.

 CFRA leave can be continuous or intermittent.
 An employee utilizing this type of leave has certain job protection and benefits continuation rights for the duration of their leave.